you think the only free flowing water in Utah is in the Great

 left is Quail Creek State Park, located in southwestern Utah, and there are plenty of other incredible places to swim, kiteboard, water ski, fish, and enjoy every kind of other water sport and outdoor adventure in the Beehive State.

 Take Utah's 22 reservoirs, like spectacularly beautiful Lake Powell.
 Then add in natural lakes that dot the state like Utah Lake located 10 minutes from Provo.
-Or, the famously sandy beaches at Bear Lake (on the Utah-Idaho border) -- and the whole of Utah becomes one great, big summer adventure.
+Or, the famously sandy beaches at Bear Lake -- and the whole of Utah becomes one great, big summer adventure.

 DID YOU KNOW?
 Utah lake beaches fun facts: